Whitworth Home Page > About Whitworth >

 - Men's Outdoor Track & Field

 - 2013 The Pirate men capture their fourth straight NWC championship, garnering 35 medals at the NWC tournament, hosted by Willamette University.
-Standouts at the meet include Carter Comito, '13, who sweeps the conference in the men's shot put.
+The meet standout is Carter Comito, '13, who sweeps the conference in the men's shot put.
 He breaks his own NWC record with a throw of 59'2".
-Frank Lima, '13, wins the high jump at 6'9.5".
-Casey Monahan, '14, wins the 110 men's hurdles, and Joseph Ingman wins the men's javelin with the fifth-longest throw in Div.
-III for the 2013 season.
+Comito also triumphs at nationals where he wins his third consecutive NCAA discus championship and All-America honor, breaking the stadium record with his first throw in the finals.
+He and 15 other Whitworthians qualify for the national meet.
+Tyler Coopman, '14, Peter Delap, '14, Joseph Green, '15, Frank Lima, '13, and Casey Monahan, '14, are among the USTFCCCA All-Academic honorees.

 - 2012 The Bucs roll to a third consecutive conference championship, lapping the field at the NWC championships at PLU.
 Whitworth scores 270 points, beating second-place Willamette by a 138-point margin.
 Toby Schwarz is voted NWC Men's Coach of the Year for the sixth time in his career and the third year in a row.
 Pirates Matthew Landon (100-meter dash), Casey Monahan (110-meter hurdles), Chibron Tomeo (100-dash), and Carter Comito (shot put) win individual events, with the 4x100 relay team also claiming first place.
 Frank Lima is named to the USTFCCCA All-Academic Team.